lhermann/lukashermann.dev/content/writing/programmatic-seo-a-step-by-step-guide.md

 ## Step 3: Design the URL

-One important aspect of programmatic SEO is the structure of your website's URLs.
-Include your keyword in the URL!
+It's important for programmatic SEO to include your keyword in the URL!

-For example, the URL for the "30 minute timer" page on the Stagetimer website is be **http://stagetimer.io/go/30-minutes/**.
-This helps search engines understand what the page is about and makes it more likely to show up in search results for the relevant keyword.
+For example, the URL for the "30 minute timer" page on the Stagetimer website is **http://stagetimer.io/go/30-minutes/**.
+This helps search engines understand what the page is about and makes it more likely to show up in search results for the this keyword.

 <figure class="max-w-prose mx-auto mb-12">
   <img